ajackson149/CS4337-Project/README.md

 - `src`: the folder for Main.java and input files
 - `output`: the folder for output files

+HOW TO RUN:
+run init_db.py to initialize the database, this will create the library.db file. run gui.py, this will show the UI interface where you can check out books and check in books

 Shoot me a message on discord if you have trouble with anything.